 I enjoy hanging out with friends and family, watching movies/tv, eating, shopping, and travel!

-Last year I took ART 190 for to fulfill some VPLA credits.
-I honestly underestimated the difficulty level of the class (for someone like me who has never taken a formal drawing class but enjoys art recreationally.
+I took ART 190 for to fulfill some VPLA credits.
+I honestly underestimated the difficulty level of the class (for someone like me who has never taken a formal drawing class but enjoys art recreationally).
 I started out finishing all the assignments during class, never spending too much time on them.
 Then, when my grades began to reflect that, I started taking the class more seriously and would spend hours on each project, and at times my grades still didn't reflect that.
 I got really frustrated and down on myself, but what I learned is that you should put your best foot forward in every class, no matter how easy or difficult you perceive it to be, and if you're doing your best that's all you can do!
 I shouldn't have underestimated the class at first, but I also should not have gotten down on myself for receiving certain grades when I was doing all that I could.
 Have grace with yourself and try hard things!